flutter/website/technical-overview.md

 ### Everything's a Widget

-Widgets are the basic building blocks of a Flutter app's UI.
+Widgets are the basic building blocks of a Flutter app's user interface.
 Each widget is an immutable declaration of part of the user interface.
-Unlike other frameworks that separate views, view-controllers, layouts, and other properties, Flutter has a consistent, unified object model: the widget.
+Unlike other frameworks that separate views, view controllers, layouts, and other properties, Flutter has a consistent, unified object model: the widget.

 A widget can define: